rwasef1830/BundlerMinifier/README.md

 ]
 ```

-There's additional switches that are possible in the minify section, see
+There are some additional values that are possible in the minify section, see
 src/BundlerMinifier.Core/JavaScriptOptions.cs and src/BundlerMinifier.Core/CssOptions.cs
-for the complete list of values.
+for the complete list.

 ## Contribute
 Check out the [contribution guidelines](.github/CONTRIBUTING.md)